JuliaGuanzon/risk_return_analysis/README.md

 # Risk Return Analysis

 Investing money can be difficult if a person has limited knowledge on what to look for in an investment.
-When it comes to investing, a person should do their research to verify that it is the right decision to place their money in a certain investment by measuring the risks.
+When it comes to investing, people should do their research by measuring the risks of an investment and verify that it is the right decision to take on that risk.
 People may not be as vigilant in their research, but with the help of a risk-management application, people can get assistance in picking the best investments for building their wealth.
 The risk return analysis application was developed to determine what funds have the most investment potential.
 By evaluating and accessing different types of funds through risk-management metrics, this application will help people determine what funds have the best investment returns.

 ---